 #SussexTogether invites people across the county to showcase their creative efforts, whether that be in visual arts, creative writing, poetry or music - in celebration of the way our communities negotiated and survived the darkest days.
 The Festival will also rejoice in the way our communities moved into the renewed optimism of early summer as significant areas of the lockdown started to ease.

-If social distancing permits, the most inspiring artistic contributions will be showcased in a two-week Festival at Chichester Cathedral in the first two weeks of November.
+If social distancing permits, the most inspiring artistic contributions will be showcased in a two-week Festival at Chichester Cathedral from 3 - 17 November.
 People can also exhibit online during and following the lockdown, posting their creations on social media using the hashtag #sussextogetherfest or tagging @sussextogether on Twitter and Instagram.

 The Cathedral’s Chancellor, The Reverend Canon Daniel Inman, said: